sepiariver/zapier/README.md

 ### Your Zapier App

 The authentication settings in your Zapier app need to be configured with the URLs for your OAuth2Server endpoints.
 You also need to create a Client ID and Client Secret (the OAuth2Server Extra makes this a button-click affair).
 Setting up your Zapier app is beyond the scope of this overview, but you can find some guidance [here].
 If you have a subscription to MODX Cloud, submit a support request from the MODX Cloud Dashboard with the subject "Zapier App Template Request" and I'll invite you to my Zapier app, which has placeholders to enter your URLs.

+## Usage

+The Zapier Extra installs with 5 Snippets.

+### zapierAddSubscription

+This must be called in a published Resource, where Zapier can request subscriptions to the